-Safari in Kenya as well as Tanzania are the best countries to experience East African Safaris.
-Both places boast of amazing wildlife with Kenya having Masai giraffe, reticulated giraffe and Rothschild giraffe whereas Tanzania only has Masai giraffe.
+Safari in Kenya, as well as Tanzania, are the best countries to experience East African Safaris.
+Both places boast of amazing wildlife with Kenya having Masai giraffe, reticulated giraffe, and Rothschild giraffe whereas Tanzania only has Masai giraffe.
 Both countries also showcase the ‘Greatest Show on Earth’ in the annual wildebeest migration with the young of the migration’s wildebeest being born in Tanzania.
-The best river crossings on the other hand can be seen in Kenya.
-Another thing to note is that Kenya Safaris are generally cheaper because of the popularity of group joining safaris making the said experience more accessible to solo and budget travellers.
+The best river crossings, on the other hand, can be seen in Kenya.
+Another thing to note is that Kenya Safaris are generally cheaper because of the popularity of group joining safaris making the said experience more accessible to solo and budget travelers.

 So when is the best time to go on a safari in Kenya?

-Below’s a rundown of season to help you time your safari holiday.
+Below’s a rundown of the season to help you time your safari holiday.